What happens if SG payments are late or missed?

 4 1 April–30 June 28 July 28 August

-If you’re unable to meet these deadlines, you can receive additional penalties and charges.
+If you’re unable to meet these deadlines, you may receive additional penalties and charges.
 The ATO may also impose a General Interest Charge on any outstanding SGC amounts until they’re fully paid.

 How to lodge your SGC statement